kcp-dev/kcp/docs/locations-and-scheduling.md

   Locations are visible to users, but owned by the compute service team, i.e. read-only to the users and only projected into their workspaces for visibility.
 A placement decision references a location by name.

   `SyncTarget`s in a `Location` are transparent to the user.
-Workload should be able to seamless move from one `SyncTarget` to another within a `Location`.
-It is compute service's responsibility to ensure kube conformance for workloads in a location in the sense that for the user it looks like ONE cluster.
+Workloads should be able to seamlessly move from one `SyncTarget` to another within a `Location`, based on operational concerns of the compute service provider, like decommissioning a cluster, rebalancing capacity, or due to an outage of a cluster.

+  It is compute service's responsibility to ensure that for workloads in a location, to the user it looks like ONE cluster.

 - `Placement` in `scheduling.kcp.dev/v1alpha1` – represents a selection rule to choose ONE `Location` via location labels, and bind the selected location to MULTIPLE namespaces in a user workspace.
 For Workspaces with multiple Namespaces, users can create multiple